egel/blog/content/blog/is_worth_to_know_the_vim_editor_and_why.md

 Vim (Vi) is probably the most common text editor spread around world (It is pre-installed by default almost any kind of machine).
 This single phrase could be crucial for give it try.
 But referring to the question, the knowledge about Vim will be useful for you in real live?
 My answer is **definitely yes**, in fact that you will bind your live with some kind of IT or educational sector.
 In other way this knowledge is worth a lot (because not everyone knows Vim!), but probably it will not be appreciated by the environment co-workers or boss.
 Shame!

 **Why is that?** In my opinion, if your are really interested in network administration, programming or other related field with IT sector, you probably will have to deal with some kind of servers.
-Usually these kind of staff is usually stored far away from you (or locked) and can be manage only remotely for ex. by SSH.
+Usually these kind of staff is stored far away from you (or locked) and can be manage only remotely for ex. by SSH.
 In these moment any kind of pleasant GUI disappear and you stay alone with blinking console of terminal.
 For newbies a difficulties begins with also some magic inside, which with time is forged to daily basics.

 When you will work with servers, in most cases you will have opportunity to open only Vim, cause for example a "funny" admin forecast only this way input (for the lazies, sometime you can meet trivial [Nano][6], but it is only for editing).
 This kind of real live situation should not rise heart attack when you know the basics of Vi/Vim.
 In time, by the practice of using Vim you will understand and start enjoy working with it - just as I did, and many before me.
 Not believe me, so google it ;)